EngineeringLast Updated Jan 20, 202611 min read

 There are two ways of developing mobile applications:

-Native development - targeting a specific operating system.
+Native development that targets a specific operating system.
+Cross-platform development that targets multiple operating systems.

 Choosing between native or cross-platform development is one of the most important decisions in any mobile app project.
 This single decision has huge implications for the app’s design, the technologies used to create it, and ultimately, the users who can access it.